saleor/saleor-docs/docs/advanced/translations.md

 > **Note**
 >
-> Currently, model translations are only accessible from the Python code.
+> Model translations are currently only accessible from the Python code.
 > The backend and the storefront are prepared to handle the translated properties.
-> GraphQL API and UI views will be added in the future releases.
+> GraphQL API and UI views will be added in future releases.

 ## Overview

 Model translations are available via `TranslationProxy`, defined on the to-be-translated `Model`.

-`TranslationProxy` gets user’s language, and checks if there is an existing `ModelTranslation` for that language.
+`TranslationProxy` finds the user’s language and checks if there is an existing `ModelTranslation` for that language.

-If there is no relevant `ModelTranslation` available, it will return the original (not translated) property.
+If there is no relevant `ModelTranslation` available, it will return the original (untranslated) property.
 Otherwise, the translated property is returned.

 ## How to add a `ModelTranslation`